BenedictHomuth/Drone-Project-Server/README.md

 ## Install and test Node.js

-Go to there website and download and install the current version.
+Go to there website, download and install the current version.

 To check if Node.js was installed successfully, enter "node --version" into PowerShell.

-If everything went fine you can the version number.
+If everything went fine you can see the version number.

 ## The "package.json" file